SilkRose/Pony/flash-fiction/hearths-warming-homecoming.md

 As she finally thinks she has it fixed, her name is called.
 She proceeds onto the stage, where principal Celestia hands her a diploma with her name on it.
 She takes in all the cheers from a student body she at one point never thought she would be friends with.
 Here she was though, she had redeemed herself in the eyes of the students, and this was the proof.

-It is time to leave the stage, so she walks towards her group of friends who are offstage on the opposite side she entered on.
+It's time to leave the stage, so she walks towards her group of friends who are offstage on the opposite side she entered on.
 They all have big smiles on their faces, and are already in formation for a giant congratulatory group hug.
 Sunset smiles as she reaches the stairs, but before she can make it down to them, she trips on her gown.

 Luckily for her, the formation for a group hug transitions into a safety net pretty effectively.
 Her friends catch her before she can get close to the ground.
 Her friends lift her and start the group hug, everyone smiling and happy.